jewlofthelotus/SlickQuiz-WordPress/readme.txt

 * Check your browser's Development Console for errors.
 Click [here](http://webmasters.stackexchange.com/questions/8525/how-to-open-the-javascript-console-in-different-browsers) for instructions on how to find to this panel in your browser (Note: if you're on a Mac, use the `Command ⌘` key in place of `CTRL`).
 Once you've got it open, look for anything in red - it will all look pretty foreign, but if you see anything in red, scan the text for keywords that might indicate the plugin the error is coming from.
 Try disabling those plugins and then see if the quiz loads.
 * Still having trouble?
 Create a new [support ticket](http://wordpress.org/support/plugin/slickquiz/) with the details of your issue.

+= Why does my quiz have weird spacing or strange colors? =

+You may have pasted the shortcode into the "Visual" mode of the page / post text editor, which may have wrapped the shortcode in extra, unnecessary `code` tags.

+To check for this, go to the edit view of the post or page where you entered the shortcode and toggle the editor to "Text" mode (this option is the 2nd tab in the upper right of the text editor).
+Now, look for your shortcode and remove any `<code>` tags that may be surrounding it.

+If you do not find any `code` tags, there may be other CSS conflicts with your theme to address.
+Please create a new [support ticket](http://wordpress.org/support/plugin/slickquiz/) with the details of your issue.

-= Can I add pictures to my questions / answers / responses? =
+= Can I add pictures / videos / media / HTML to my questions / answers / responses? =

 Yes, you can place any HTML tags that you like within any of the content fields.
 For images, get the URL of the image you want to add, and use something like the following to add the image to a content area: